flexmonster/vue-flexmonster/README.md

 ```

-2.2) Add the module to the `components` property in App.js:
+2.2) Add the module to the `components` property in App.vue:

 ```bash
 export default {